(originally posted 8/2/2017)

 I have read and reread Kathleen Dowling Singh’s book, The Grace in Aging.
 She encourages us in our later years to do a life review.
 She poses this question for us to consider: “What do I need to clear up or let go of to be more peaceful?”

 So, I try to sit quietly with God and that question.
-Now, keep in mind, just sitting quietly has its own challenges for me.
-All during grade school a common theme on my report card was, “Linda does not apply herself.
+Now, keep in mind that just sitting quietly has its own challenges for me.
+All during grade school, a common theme on my report card was, “Linda does not apply herself.
 Linda disrupts the class.
 Linda talks too much”.
 You get the idea.

 So, yesterday, I was listening to this song.
-A song I love and have heard often and yet this time it struck a deeper place than ever.
+It is a song I love and have heard often, yet this time, it struck a deeper place than ever.
 Take a listen.

 Here is the refrain that kept playing in my head most of the day:

 You are more than the choices that you’ve made.